Answers to common privacy questions

 To learn more about our privacy risk identification tools, please read our Privacy Management Program Framework.

 Moreover, we use industry-leading best practices and cutting edge technology to protect your information.
 Importantly, TELUS has a strong culture of privacy and security and all team members and contractors are trained on the importance of maintaining the privacy and security of our customers.
 To learn more about our commitment to security, please visit us at TELUS Security.

 TELUS takes the privacy and security of our customers very seriously.
 In that regard, we have developed the TELUS Data Incident Readiness and Response Playbook designed to facilitate a coordinated and timely response to the detection, management and remediation of privacy incidents.
 We recognize that it is important to respond with a sense of urgency when an incident occurs involving personal information and to take decisive action to contain the incident and, where appropriate, to notify customers who are impacted, or our regulators, in a timely manner.

-When an incident does occur, we assure you that we are committed to fully investigating it, mitigating any risks arising from it, implementing safeguards designed to prevent it from happening again and, more generally, making it right with you, our customers.
+When an incident impacts our customers, we are committed to fully investigating it, mitigating risks arising from it, implementing safeguards designed to prevent it from happening again and, more generally, making it right with you, our customers.
 If and when an incident occurs that could impact you, putting you at risk of harm, we will contact you via phone, text or email, and depending on the type of incident, we will post information on a web page to keep you informed of any relevant updates as we work to remedy the incident.

 Empowering our customers

 We also believe that an important part of protecting your privacy is sharing with you best practices on what you can do to protect your own privacy and security.
 To learn more about: